USE CASES

 Israel–Hamas War Escalation

-From June to October 2023, Talosai’s weekly dashboard structure would have tracked rising regional defense pressure, Gaza-related narrative escalation, internal Israeli political strain, public sentiment shifts, cross-border escalation narratives, and psychological strain indicators.
-The platform’s value is its ability to monitor fast-moving geopolitical and societal pressure as conditions move from tension to open conflict.
+From June to October 2023, Talosai’s weekly dashboard structure tracked rising regional defense pressure, Gaza-related narrative escalation, internal Israeli political strain, public sentiment shifts, cross-border escalation narratives, and psychological strain indicators.
+The platform monitored how fast-moving geopolitical and societal pressure evolved from tension into open conflict.

 Focus Period: June 2023 → October 2023